lookshines/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd script print the absolute file directory
+This are script on shell basics